followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/parentIdExpr.md

 <!--/shortDescription-->

 <!--fullDescription-->
-This option is used if the [dataStructure](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure) option is set to 'plain'.
+This option is used if the [dataStructure](/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#dataStructure) option is set to "plain".